fjkz/tt-runner/README.md

 Run nodes are used as children of other node types.
 Unlike test nodes, run node has sequences.
 They are run by the ascending order.

-We do not recommend that run nodes should be included in the same directory where other type nodes exists.
+We do not recommend that run nodes and other type nodes should be included in the same directory.

 ### Before / after node